uschtrin-fisi/uschtrin_fisi/README.md

-In addition I am currently working on a Minecraft multiplayer Roleplay server, in which´s the building of the castle is coordinated.
+In addition I am currently working on a Minecraft multiplayer Roleplay server, in which´s the building of the castle out of the HP environment (Hogwarts) will be coordinated.
 Specifically, the RP and the game itself runs in a JAVA environment and will be coordinated using a Discord server set up for purposes of communication as well as interaction.